x3haloed/substrate/macos-file-association-and-thumbnail-plan.md

-## macOS File Association and Thumbnail Integration Plan
+## Substrate macOS File Association and Thumbnail Integration Plan

 ### Goals
-- Associate a custom file extension with the Godot app so double‑click opens the app with the file path.
+- Associate Substrate’s custom file extensions with the app so double‑click opens Substrate with the file path.
-- Provide dynamic, content‑based Finder thumbnails/icons for that file type.
+- Provide dynamic, content‑based Finder thumbnails/icons for `.scrd` (Substrate Card) and `.scrt` (Substrate Cartridge) files.
 - Ship on the Mac App Store with a compliant sandboxed implementation.

 ### Scope
-- Define a custom UTI and document type in the app `Info.plist`.
+- Define custom UTIs and document types in the app `Info.plist`.
-- Build a Quick Look Thumbnail extension to render thumbnails from renamed `.tres` files.
+- Build a Quick Look Thumbnail extension to render thumbnails from Substrate Card (`.scrd`) and Substrate Cartridge (`.scrt`) files.
 - Embed, sign, and ship the extension within the app bundle.
 - Handle file open events in Godot.
 - Provide automation for post‑export embedding and codesigning.